DLinC3/Underactuated-Robotics/README.md

 #### 1. Clean State Representation

-How to make vector-valued robot states readable by using physically meaningful named fields instead of like x[12].
+How to make vector-valued robot states readable by using physically meaningful named fields instead of raw indices like `x[12]`.

 - [`underactuated/book/04-simple_legs/slip.ipynb`](underactuated/book/04-simple_legs/slip.ipynb)
   Uses `namedview` to access SLIP states as physical fields such as `s.r`, `s.theta`, and `s.rdot`.